kanduvisla/blipr/README.md

 Each pattern has 64 steps, divided in 4 pages.
 Each step can have up to 8 notes.
 Since this sequencer is monophonic, note 1-8 are used for extra page size.
 This makes it possible for a total track to have 512 steps.
 Track length is used to determine how many pages are possible: (<= 128 steps = 4 pages, 129-256 = 2 pages, 257-512 = 1 page)

 - 16-pad    : Steps
-    - Toggle on/off
+    - ✅ Toggle on/off
-    - Shift1: Half velocity
+    - ✅ Shift1: Half velocity
     - Shift2: Select note
-        - 1-2   : Transpose -12 / +12
-        - 3-4   : Transpose -1 / +1
+        - 1-4   : ✅ Transpose -12 / -1 / +1 / +12
-        - 5-6   : Increase / decrease velocity
+        - 5-6   : ✅ Increase / decrease velocity
-        - 7-8   : Increase / decrease length
+        - 7-8   : ✅ Increase / decrease length
         - 9-10  : Increase / decrease nudge
         - 11-12 : Increase / decrease trig condition
         - 13-14 : Increase / decrease CC1 value
         - 15-16 : Increase / decrease CC2 value
-- ABCD  : Select page for playing (next in queue)
+- ABCD  : ✅ Select page for playing (or next in queue, depending on page play mode)
-    - When pages are playing after each other (play mode), this button selects
+    - ✅ When pages are playing after each other (play mode), this button selects which page to edit
+    - ✅ When page play mode is repeat page, this button queues the next page
     - When holding multiple pages, a chain is created
     - Shift1    : Select page bank
     - Shift2    : Select page size (1-512) (default=16) (note 1-8 is used for page information)

 #### Steps / Pages / Notes / Polyphony